panelarrow

 Federal Records Lectures

-Bankruptcy to Equity: Using Federal Court Records:
+Bankruptcy to Equity: Using Federal Court Records

 Was Grandma a bootlegger?
 Did Grandpa pay his taxes?
 Records of the Federal courts are among the National Archives’ largest holdings-and yet some of the least used records.
 Open a new chapter of your family history and discover little known branches in your family tree as the records of the Federal Court system are discussed in detail.